 Homestead Exemption.
 There is a homestead exemption for people over 65 with certain income restrictions.

 Estate and/or Inheritance Taxes.
 There is no inheritance or estate tax.

 Many active adults enjoy living in the huge planned community of Green Valley.
 Many people decide to RetireinPhoenix, one of the nation's largest and most dynamic cities.
 Tucson is further south and offers the University of Arizona as well as beautiful mountains and many interesting communities.

 Check out other great retirement communities like scenic Sedona , Flagstaff, Prescott, or old the artists community of Tubac.
 Profiles of new active adult communities are regularly added to our database.

 Arizona does not have a certified retirement community program.

-To help orient you there is a photo, Google Map, and detailed facts for each retirement community in Arizona.
+To help orient you understand what various towns and cities are like in Arizona, our extensive reviews always contain photos, Google Map, and detailed facts for each retirement community in Arizona (see link to Directory below).
 Each Arizona retirement community profile features ratings on expenses, age restrictions, taxes, recreation, amenities, transportation, etc. so you can compare how other active adults 55+ have rated that city or development.
 Discussion Forums help you find out more and even ask questions.